But there’s one really important, really useful project management tool you might not have given much thought to: Slack.

 Make the best of project management with Slack

-Despite its rather un-productivity-inspiring name, Slack can be a phenomenal project management tool.
-Whether you use it to organize everything your team needs to do or just to supplement a more traditional project management system, it can be a huge help.
+Slack can be a phenomenal project management tool.
+You can use it to organize your team.
+Do you need to supplement a more traditional project management system?
+If so, Slack might be the answer.
+Chances are it will be a huge help regardless of how you use it.

-Because it’s so flexible, you can use Slack for just about anything.
-And we want to hear from you!
+Because it’s so flexible, we want to hear from you!

 How does your team use Slack?
 What’s your favorite Slack project management tip?
 Share yours in the comments below!